 Members are elected to office and normally serve on the Town Council for a term of five years.
 The most recent election was held on 5 May 2022.
-A Town Councillor is a holder of a public office, not a volunteer, and can receive a range of mandatory payments defined by the Independent Remuneration Panel for Wales .
+A Town Councillor is a holder of a public office, not a volunteer, and can receive a range of mandatory payments.